AnnaD5/URDFImport/README.md

 # Future Directions
-Finish addition of xacro to urdf converter, add rotation and translation selection sliders in module for more accuracy
+Finish addition of xacro to urdf converter, add rotation and translation selection sliders in module for more accuracy, fully implement translate limits for mm (rotation limits fully functional and translate limits functional for m)